Skip to main content

 Tool Server Protocol

 Tool servers expose a standard HTTP API.
 Any service that implements this protocol can be used as a tool in the Simulation Lab.
+See the Tool Server Protocol reference for the full spec.

 Multi-Tool Composition